If you have a good idea, you may wonder how to realize it and quickly build a strategy on the canvas.

 Of course, don’t forget to make this condition to iterateat the end in case it is continuously met and the strategy will soon use up our cash.

 When the condition to take profit and close position is not met, the strategy will determine whether the condition to stop loss is met.
-If this condition is met, all positions can be closed.
+If this condition is met, close position.

 By integrating the purple part (stop-loss condition) and the green part (adding-to-positions condition) above, we get a template for a strategy that can not only add to positions, but also take profit and stop loss.